DR. SCHAFER’S VIRTUAL STUDIO

 B.M., Music Education, The University of Massachusetts at Amherst

-Dr. Schafer performs with the Chattanooga Symphony, and has visited Chile to present master classes at the University of Chile and Catholic University of Chile.
-She has been a guest artist and performed recitals at Kansas State University, The University of Arizona, and Eastern Illinois University.
-She is a founding member of Fuze Trio, a cutting-edge chamber music ensemble including UTC faculty Ronda Benson Ford, flute and Jenny Parker, piano.
-The group performs eclectic repertoire from commissioned world premieres and other modern compositions to arrangements of traditional classical music and popular music, including arrangements by group members themselves.
+Dr. Schafer is a member of the Kansas City-based Fountain City Brass Band.
+The group was the featured ensemble at the 2023 Brass in Concert festival in Gateshead, England.
+She has visited Chile to present masterclasses at the University of Chile and Catholic University of Chile.
+She performs with the Chattanooga Symphony and has been a guest artist and performed recitals at Kansas State University, The University of Arizona, and Eastern Illinois University.
+As a founding member of the cutting-edge Fuze Trio with Ronda Benson Ford, flute, and Jenny Parker, piano, she performed commissioned world premieres and other modern compositions to arrangements of traditional classical music and popular music, including arrangements by group members themselves.
 In January 2020 they were an Ensemble-in-Residence at East Carolina University as part of the North Carolina NewMusic Initiative.
 Other performances include the 2019 College Music Society South Central Conference at the University of Texas at Tyler and recitals throughout the Southeast.